hegemonic/catharsis/README.md

 The object also includes two non-enumerable properties:

-+ `lenient`: A boolean indicating whether the type expression was parsed in lenient mode.
++ `jsdoc`: A boolean indicating whether the type expression was parsed with JSDoc support enabled.
 + `typeExpression`: A string containing the type expression that was parsed.

 ### stringify(parsedType, options) ###
-Stringify the parsed Closure Compiler type expression `parsedType`, and return the type expression.
+Stringify `parsedType`, and return the type expression.
 If validation is enabled, throws an error if the stringified type expression cannot be parsed.

 #### Parameters ####
 + `parsedType`: An object containing a parsed Closure Compiler type expression.
 + `options`: Options for stringifying the parse results.
+    + `options.cssClass`: A CSS class to add to HTML links.
+Used only if `options.links` is provided.
+By default, no CSS class is added.
     + `options.htmlSafe`: Specifies whether to return an HTML-safe string that replaces left angle brackets (`<`) with the corresponding entity (`&lt;`). **Note**: Characters in name expressions are not escaped.
+    + `options.links`: An object whose keys are name expressions and whose values are URIs.
+If a name expression matches a key in `options.links`, the name expression will be wrapped in an HTML <a> tag that links to the URI.
+If `options.cssClass` is specified, the <a> tag will include a `class` attribute. **Note**: When using this option, parsed types are always restringified, and the resulting string is not cached.
     + `options.restringify`: Forces Catharsis to restringify the parsed type.
-If this option is not specified, and the parsed type object includes a `typeExpression` property, Catharsis will return the `typeExpression` property without modification.
+If this option is not specified, and the parsed type object includes a `typeExpression` property, Catharsis will return the `typeExpression` property without modification when possible.
 Defaults to `false`.
     + `options.useCache`: Specifies whether to use the cache of stringified parse results.
 Defaults to `true`.
     + `options.validate`: Specifies whether to validate the stringified parse results by attempting to parse them as a type expression.
+If the stringified results are not parsable by default, you must also provide the appropriate options to pass to the `parse()` method.
 Defaults to `false`.

 #### Returns ####
 A string containing the type expression.